top of page

 Common causes include:

-Early ingrown toenails can often be treated by podiatry management involving clearance of nail edge and treatment of inflammation with use of saline or radox soaking.
-The application of betadine solution and dressings the toe to reduce germs infecting the wound area.
+Early ingrown toenails can often be treated by podiatry management involving clearance of the nail edge to stop the nail cutting into the skin.
+We also recommend the use of betadine solution and dressings the wound to protect the area from infection.

-Severe ingrown toenails that involve redness, pus and severe swelling and hypertrophy of skin around the nail especially down to the nail bed are signs of severe infection and recommend urgent oral antibiotics you should see you GP urgently.
+Ingrown toenails that involve severe pain, pus, swelling and redness of skin around the nail especially down to the proximal nail bed are signs of severe infection and recommend urgent oral antibiotics you should see you GP urgently.

 For ingrown toenails that will not resolve, we can perform nail surgery to permanently remove or resect it and apply acid to the nail bed to stop it re-growing.
 This is performed under local anaesthetic.